Guatemala Tour: The Enduring Maya

 Guatemala Tour Itinerary: The Enduring Maya

 Day 1: Fly from the USA to Guatemala City, and immediately drive to Antigua.
 Gather for our gala welcome dinner party.
-We will spend two nights in El Convento, an elegant hotel set in lush gardens and built around the excavated remains of a 16th-century monastery.
+We will spend one night in El Convento, an elegant hotel set in lush gardens and built around the excavated remains of a 16th-century monastery.
 (D)

 Day 10: Antigua is a peaceful and beautiful relic of bygone days with cobbled streets and whitewashed houses that look almost as they did two hundred years ago.
 This morning’s walking tour takes us to the churches of La Merced, Santa Clara, the Cathedral, and walk the Via Cruz past the Stations of the Cross to El Calvario at the end of the Avenida de los Pasos.
 Inside the overwhelming ruins of the Monastery of San Francisco, we will see fresco fragments and architectural details dating perhaps to the 16th-century.
 The rest of the day is free to wander this lovely city with lunch and dinner on our own.
 (B)